Charmonium decays of beauty baryons in the perturbative QCD approach: Numerical results

 Another independent determination of $\frac{f_{\Xi_b}}{f_{\Lambda_b}}$ can be performed through the heavy-flavor-conserving decay.
 Very recently, LHCb published a more precise measurement of the hadronic weak decay $\Xi_b^-\rightarrow \Lambda_b^0\pi^-$ with the relative production ratio being~\cite{LHCb:2023tma}

 which improves three times better statistical precision than the previous measurement in 2015~\cite{LHCb:2015une}.
 In this case, theoretical estimate of $\mathcal{B}(\Xi_b^-\rightarrow \Lambda_b^0\pi^-)$ is necessary.
-However, the predicted branching ratio of $\Xi_b^-\rightarrow \Lambda_b^0\pi^-$ spans wide interval from $0.14\%$ to $8\%$~\cite{Voloshin:2000et,Gronau:2015jgh,Niu:2021qcc,Cheng:2015ckx,Cheng:2022kea,Cheng:2022jbr,Faller:2015oma,Li:2014ada}, lead to $\frac{f_{\Xi_b}}{f_{\Lambda_b}}$ lies in a lager range from $9.1\times10^{-3}$ to $0.52$, which even covers the range between 0.1 and 0.3 estimated in~\cite{LHCb:2015une}, based on the measured production rates of other strange particles relative to their non-strange counterparts.
+However, the predicted branching ratio of $\Xi_b^-\rightarrow \Lambda_b^0\pi^-$ spans a wide interval from $0.14\%$ to $8\%$~\cite{Voloshin:2000et,Gronau:2015jgh,Niu:2021qcc,Cheng:2015ckx,Cheng:2022kea,Cheng:2022jbr,Faller:2015oma,Li:2014ada}, leading to $\frac{f_{\Xi_b}}{f_{\Lambda_b}}$ lies in a lager range from $9.1\times10^{-3}$ to $0.52$, which even covers the range between 0.1 and 0.3 estimated in~\cite{LHCb:2015une}, based on the measured production rates of other strange particles relative to their nonstrange counterparts.
 More precise theoretical predictions on the branching ratio of the heavy-flavor-conserving decay would be highly desirable.

 The third method to constrain $\frac{f_{\Xi_b}}{f_{\Lambda_b}}$ is using the LHCb data~\cite{LHCb:2014chk}